Department of Earth and Environmental Sciences

 |Anthropology/Archaeology||Earth Science||Environmental Science||Geography/GIS||Geology|

 NEW!!!
-We are transitioning into the Department of Earth and Environmental Sciences!
-Look for GSC courses under Earth and Environmental Sciences (EES) section for Fall 2018.
+Department of Geosciences is now the Department of Earth and Environmental Sciences!
+Look for EES courses under Earth and Environmental Sciences (EES) section for Fall 2018.
 Tell all of your friends!

 Meet Our Students

 Spring 2018 Soils and Geomorphology class coring for the NASA project